DajaDaja/guacamole/README.md

-# guacamole
+# A Recipe for Guacamole
-An example repository for introductory Git training
+But also an example repository for introductory __Git__ training.